vibbits/Elixir-3DBioInfo-Benchmark-Protein-Interfaces/benchmark/README.md

 - *frac_polar*: The polar fraction of the buried surface area of the dimer
 - *frac_apolar*: The apolar fraction of the buried surface area of the dimer

 **benchmark_annotated_updated_30042023.csv** is the updated version of **benchmark_annotated.csv** after manual curation of the entries that were misclassified by at least two methods.
-XX entries were reassigned from physiological to non-physiological, and YY from non-physiological to physiological.
+2 entries were reassigned from physiological to non-physiological, and 11 from non-physiological to physiological.
+6 additional entries were deleted.

  <br />